 Skip to content

-The plugin.yaml file is a simple key-value dictionary.
+The plugin.yaml file is a simple key-value dictionary in YAML format.
 There are some top-level keys, like a plugin name, and sections relating to various configurable subsystems.

 Top level keys are:

 • id: the plugin identifier.
-Should be different from other identifiers (otherwise this plugin would replace another with the same id), and consist of characters, numbers, and maybe some punctuation.
+Should be different from other identifiers (otherwise this plugin would replace another with the same id), and consist of latin characters, numbers, dashes, and underscores.
 This is the only required key.

 • name: plugin name.
 Can be translated (see below).